JoniTanh/FleeingAICharacter/README.md

 Very simple program; non-player character fleeing the the player character (running away from the player).
 Include some little bugs - atleast for now.

+If the AI gets stuck in a corner, take a distance from it and try chasing it again.

 Created with C# and Unity.

 Player movement: